Maximal Modifications and Auslander-Reiten Duality for Non-isolated Singularities: Introduction

-One of our main results involving CT modules is the following, where part (2) answers a question of Van den Bergh. \begin{thm} (=\ref{NCCRhasCM}) Let $R$ be a 3-dimensional Gorenstein equi-codimensional normal domain.
-Then \\ \t{(1)} CT modules are precisely those reflexive generators which give NCCRs.\\ \t{(2)} $R$ has a NCCR $\iff$ $R$ has a NCCR given by a CM generator $M$ $\iff$ $\CM R$ contains a CT module. \end{thm} However $R$ need not have a NCCR so we must weaken the notion of CT module and allow for our endomorphism rings to have infinite global dimension.
+One of our main results involving CT modules is the following, where part (2) answers a question of Van den Bergh posed in \cite[4.4]{VdBNCCR}. \begin{thm}[=\ref{NCCRhasCM}] Let $R$ be a normal 3-sCY ring.
+Then \\ \t{(1)} CT modules are precisely those reflexive generators which give NCCRs.\\ \t{(2)} $R$ has a NCCR $\iff$ $R$ has a NCCR given by a CM generator $M$ $\iff$ $R$ has a CT module. \end{thm} However in many cases $R$ need not have a NCCR so we must weaken the notion of CT module and allow for our endomorphism rings to have infinite global dimension.
 We do so as follows: \begin{defin} Let $R$ be a $d$-dimensional CM ring.
 We call $N\in\refl R$ a \emph{modifying module} if $\End_R(N)\in\CM R$, whereas we call $N$ a \emph{maximal modifying (MM) module} if $N$ is modifying and furthermore it is maximal with respect to this property, that is to say if there exists $X\in\refl R$ with $N\oplus X$ modifying, necessarily $X\in\add N$.
 Equivalently, we say $N$ is maximal modifying if

+If $N$ is an MM module (respectively modifying module), we call $\End_R(N)$ a \emph{maximal modification algebra (=MMA)} (respectively modification algebra). \end{defin} In this paper we will mainly be interested in the theoretical aspects of MMAs, but there are many natural examples.
+In fact NCCRs are always MMAs (see \ref{NCCRgiveMM}) and so this gives one rich source of examples.
+However MMAs need not be NCCRs, and for examples of this type of behaviour, together with the links to the geometry, we refer the reader to \cite{IW5}.

-If $N$ is a MM module, we call $\End_R(N)$ a \emph{maximal modification algebra}. \end{defin} When $R$ is 3-dimensional with isolated singularities we show in \ref{rigidisolated} that modifying modules recover the established notion of rigid modules, whereas MM modules recover the notion of maximal rigid modules.
-However, other than pointing out this relationship (in \S\ref{isolatedsection}), throughout we never assume that $R$ has isolated singularities.
+When $R$ is $d$-dimensional with isolated singularities we show in \ref{rigidisolated} that modifying modules recover the established notion of ($d-2$)-rigid modules, whereas MM modules recover the notion of maximal ($d-2$)-rigid modules.
+However, other than pointing out this relationship, throughout we never assume that $R$ has isolated singularities.